 I hope I did not bore you with these tips.

-Just writing them all makes me want to give a lecture again with face-to-face set-up with my class.
-I just miss those days!
+Just writing them all makes me want to give a lecture with my class again with a face-to-face set-up.
+I miss those days!

-By the way, I would like to introduce to you to my BITMOJI.
+By the way, I would like to introduce you to my bitmoji.

 Her name is VAFFY.